alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Instead of performing an effect and returning a value, the function returns a value that describes a computation.
 That computation may later interact with the outside world and produce a result.
 This lets a program compose effectful computations before an outer boundary decides how to execute them.

 A common question is how to extract the `T` from `IO<T>`.
-In the middle of the program, there is no general safe unwrap. `IO<T>` is a recipe, not a box with a finished `T` inside; the result appears only when the effect executes.
+In the middle of the program, there is no general safe unwrap.
+A variable of type `IO<T>` names the described computation, not a finished `T`. `IO<T>` is a recipe, not a box with a finished `T` inside; the result appears only when the effect executes.
 Until then, keep composing, or return the `IO<T>` outward until a boundary decides to execute it.

 In LINQ syntax, the same deferred program can be written like this once the usual LINQ aliases are available: